sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/start/prometheus-grafana.md

       enabled: true
 ```

-then, add to the pipeline the `exporter` `prometheusremotewrite/your-server`:
+then, add the `exporter` `prometheusremotewrite/your-server` to the pipeline:

 ```yaml
   pipelines: